Clinical Breast Exam

 What is a clinical breast exam?

 A clinical breast exam (CBE) is a physical exam done by a health care provider.
 It’s often done during your regular medical check-up.

-A CBE should be performed by a provider well-trained in the technique (this may be a physician, nurse practitioner or other medical staff).
-Not all providers have this training.
+A CBE should be performed by a health care provider well-trained in the technique.
+This may be a physician, nurse practitioner or other medical staff.
+Not all health care providers have this training.

 A trained health care provider should carefully feel your breasts, underarms and the area just below your clavicle (collar bone) for any changes or abnormalities, such as a lump.
 The provider should visually check your breasts while you are sitting up and physically examine your breasts while you are lying down.

-If a CBE is not offered at your check-up and you would like one, ask your provider to perform one (or refer you to someone who can).
+If a CBE is not offered at your check-up and you would like one, ask your health care provider to perform one (or refer you to someone who can).

 Clinical breast exam screening recommendations

 Figure 3.1 lists breast cancer screening recommendations from some major health organizations.

 The NCCN recommends women start CBE at age 25 and continue after they begin having mammograms .

 However, the American Cancer Society doesn’t recommend CBE for breast cancer screening .
 And, the U.S. Preventive Services Task Force feels there’s not enough scientific evidence to recommend for or against CBE .